bballboy8/bungalow-django/Readme.md

 ## Clone Project

 1. Clone the Project on Local Machine.
-2. Paste .env in Main Directory.
+2. Paste .env in Main Directory

 ## Runtime